neg-serg/negwm/README.md

 ## modules

-*ns* : named ion3-like scratchpads with a whistles and fakes.
+*better_scratchpad* : named ion3-like scratchpads with a whistles and fakes.

 *win_history* : alt-tab to the previous window, not the workspace.